aishpn5/Udacity-Azure-ML-Capstone-project/README.md

 - serum sodium: level of serum sodium in the blood (mEq/L)
 - smoking: if the patient smokes or not (boolean)
 - time: follow-up period (days)
-- [target] death event: if the patient deceased during the follow-up period (boolean)
+- death event: if the patient deceased during the follow-up period (boolean)

-### Access

-I'm accessing the data from the direct link to the UCI repository in the notebook where in I import the data using TabularDataset library in the  Azure.

 ## Automated ML

-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
-1. I created a Compute Instance with specification "STANDARD_D3_V2" to run Jupyter Notebook in Azure.
+1. I created a Compute Instance with specification "STANDARD_D2_V2" to run Jupyter Notebook in Azure.
 2. I have imported the dataset using TabularDataset library.
 3. The setting that I used for Auto-ML were
 * "experiment_timeout_minutes",